 Graphics and Sound 7/10

 The overall interface of the game is simple and well-designed.
 All of its elements are neatly packed into small boxes located at the bottom of your screen.
 These boxes allow you to check your skills and items with just a glance, making it much easier to concentrate on the gameplay itself.
-The PC version is quite comfortable to play since your mouse allows you to react on any changes quickly, and you need just a few buttons to fight off the Neighbor successfully.
+The PC version is quite comfortable to play since your mouse allows you to quickly react on any changes, and you need just a few buttons to successfully fight off the Neighbor.

-The gameplay concept of Secret Neighbor is simple: you join a party of six nosy kids trying to find a way into their creepy Neighbor’s house.
-Every player has his role and a unique set of skills, so a good portion of the game’s tactical depth comes from effectively combining them.
+The gameplay concept of Secret Neighbor is simple: you join a party of six nosy kids that are trying to find a way into their creepy Neighbor’s house.
+Every player has his own role and a unique set of skills, so a good portion of the game’s tactical depth comes from combining these skills effectively.
 But what is exactly interesting about the concept, one player is always the Neighbor in disguise, and his goal is to make sure none of you gets out of the house alive.
-That means you have to rely on interaction to always keep in touch with others – but don’t trust them too much since each of them can be your enemy.
+That means you have to rely on interaction to always keep in touch with others – but don’t trust them too much since each of them can really be your enemy.

 Lasting Appeal 8/10

-Secret Neighbor combines tactics and mind games to create an excellent co-op horror game with a rather high replay value.
+Secret Neighbor combines tactics and mind games to create a great co-op horror game with rather high replay value.
 So be sure to invite a couple of friends and check it out.